jameszah/ESP32-AI-CAM/README.md

 You get the sensor readings, plus the reason for the wakeup, and the sequence number of the multiple pictures per wakeup, and the name of the camera.
 Plus the date for the folder, and the name of you IOTHub device.

+## Software Enhancements

+1. Read the ssid/password, and IOTHub and Machine Vision connection String from the SD card, store them in esprom, and then delete the file from the SD card, so you can use idential software on all your ESP32-AI-CAM, and change the personality of the device just by putting a text file on the SD card, and rebooting the device.
+2. Delete old file from the SD card to make sure it does not fill up.
+You could also add a function to upload old photos if there was a WiFi connection failure.
+3. Add the code for a battery monitor and report voltage in the normal sensor update. (see new hardware)

 ...